estineali/JournalTemplate/README.md

-# GaR_Journal_Entries
+# My Games As Research Project
-journal entires for my games as research topic on johnWick
+Journal entires for my games as research topic on John Wick and The Batman (2022) featured in Seinfeld.